Daniel-Fernandez-951/Mining-Stats/README.md

 ### Works on Python 2.x and Python 3.x (1/28/2017)

-Get all miners on pool.bitcoin.com account; their hashrate individually.
-Also includes user stats, like how much is in the wallet and what the USD value of it is.
+Display miner stats individually and group stats for up to two miners on pool.bitcoin.com.
+Also includes wallet stats, amount of BTC/BCH and USD value of wallet balance according to coinbase.com and the instant the request is made.

 ##### Sample output:
 ---